USi-IPEM/CIRP_CMS21/02_Paper/README.md

 - Make sure the source files for images are in the pics folder as well (unless they are huge)
 - Place the reviews as txt files in the folder reviews.
 - Place related work pdfs into the folder related work using the bitex key as filename.
+- Use you initial to comment in the tex file i.e. \AP{Arent we missing X here?}

 ### SETTING UP AUTOFORMAT
 Run the following commands: